 GI Bill: How Do I Get Started?

 The University of North Texas has several resources for military personnel who need information about benefits and programs.
-For more information, about all of the veterans support services at UNT, please visit http://essc.unt.edu/registrar/veterans/html.
+For more information about UNT veteran services, please visit https://registrar.unt.edu/veterans.

 The Writing Center is located on the 1st floor of Sage Hall (Room 150) and also is open in Willis 250C for walk-ins from 5-9PM Sunday through Thursday.
 Hours of operation are included below.